Gary W. Cole, MD, FAAD

 - Warts typically disappear on their own with time, but it may take years.

-- Warts respond variably to treatment measures.
+- Warts respond variably to a variety of treatment measures.

 - Over-the-counter treatments for warts include salicylic-acid preparations and freezing kits.